 Seymour Papert on Generation YES and Kid Power (1996)

-Seymour Papert:As for the Generation WhY project itself, all I can say is the obvious, it’s great.
-It’s one of the rare times when the U.S. department of education is really funding a great project.
-I think it’s by far the best project funded by them, but I’d like to put it in a bigger perspective and taking this personally, I see it in the perspective of the last forty-five years I’ve been on a crusade, believing that school will change, that school as we’ve known it, and the separation of teachers are supposed to know everything, teaching a lot of kids who are supposed to know nothing, this isn’t going to last.
-People often ask why do I think this can change?
-A hundred years ago John Dewey said about the same sort of criticisms as I’m making, and that didn’t have much effect, and there’s been one education reformer after another, trying to cause it to change, predicting it will change.
+It’s great.
+And it’s one of the rare times that the US Department of Education is really funding a great project.
+I think it’s by far the best project funded by them, but I’d like to put it in a sort of bigger perspective and taking this personally, I see it in the perspective of, uh.
+In the last 45 years I’ve been on a crusade believing that school will change that school as we’ve known it, and the separation of teachers who are supposed to know everything, teaching a lot of kids who are supposed to know nothing.

 Scroll to Top